-Staff cannot accept responsibility for administering medicines.
-If medicines need to be administered during school times it is the responsibility of the parents to see this is done.
+Staff cannot accept responsibility for administering medicines without written permission from parents.
+If medicines need to be administered during school times it is the responsibility of the parents to ensure that the signed permission has been given to the school.
 With the exception of asthma inhalers, children will not be allowed to administer their own medicine.
-The school has a separate asthma policy, and the general policy for medicines in school is set out in the school brochure and we follow the Department of Health's Managing Medicines in School's guidance.
+The general policy for medicines in school is set out in the school brochure and we follow the Department of Health's Managing Medicines in School's guidance.
 Parents with a child who suffers from a chronic condition should consult the head teacher to discuss the special needs of their child.